coverslide/node-alea/README.md

 Mostly packaged so I can easily include it in my projeccts.
 Nothing more

 JavaScript's Math.random() is fast, but has problems.
 First, it isn't seedable, second, its randomness leaves a bit to be desired.
-The Mersenne Twister algorithm is a popular algorithm to replace random implemenetations, and has even been ported to JavaScript.
-Unfortunately, it depends on bitwise operations which can be slow in JavaScript.
 [Johannes Baagøe](http://baagoe.org/) has done some great work in trying to find a more modern PRNG algorithm that performs well on JavaScript, and Alea seems to be the one that has come out ahead ([benchmarks](http://jsperf.com/prng-comparison)).

 ## Installation